Sixt-Fer-a-Cheval, Haute-Savoie tourism & sightseeing

 The village was simply called Sixt until 25 years ago when 'Fer-à-Cheval' was added.

-Classified among the 'most beautiful villages in France' it is as much the setting and the close proximity of several exceptional scenic highlights that makes a visit here highly recommended.
+Classified among the 'most beautiful villages in France' it is the setting and the close proximity of Sixt-Fer-a-Cheval to several exceptional scenic highlights that makes a visit here highly recommended, but you will also enjoy exploring the village.

-The region and village largely falls within the protected natural area called the Natural Reserve of Sixt-Passy (the largest natural reserve in the Haute-Savoie department) and contains an extraordinary range of flora and fauna, as well as scenic spectacles.
+The region falls within the protected natural area called the Natural Reserve of Sixt-Passy (the largest natural reserve in the Haute-Savoie department) and contains an extraordinary range of flora and fauna, as well as scenic spectacles.

 The Cirque du Fer à Cheval: a remarkable site with 500 - 700 metres tall cliffs stretching as a great wall in front of you with waterfalls cascading across the rock, and even higher mountain peaks reaching an altitude of 3000 metres behind the cirque.